 There are methods that can be employed at the network level to detect and block illegitimate traffic.
 Most modern networking hardware has specialized hardware accompanied by software that can detect and filter the traffic.

 These days, intelligent routers and switches are equipped with software capable of rate-limiting.
 Through this, the network hardware can identify bogus IPs that are sending illegitimate requests and block them from further eating away system and network resources.
 SYN flood attacks and attacks from “dark addresses” can be easily blocked by them.

 In most cases, you do not have access to invest in the networking hardware used by your hosting provider.
-Your best bet is to go with a hosting company that hosts at reputable datacenters that are equipped with high-end networking hardware and provide initial level of security against DDoS attacks.
+Your best bet is to go with a managed WordPress web hosting that host at reputable data centers that are equipped with high-end networking hardware and provides an initial level of security against DDoS attacks.

-Cloudways hosts its clients on Amazon EC2 and DigitalOcean cloud servers with datacenters that are fully maintained and equipped with intelligent hardware running latest software.
-With no additional cost to its clients, Cloudways already has DDoS prevention at its networking core.
+One of the reasons why we, at Cloudways, have partnered up with DigitalOcean, Amazon, Vultr, Google, and Kyup that their data centers are fully maintained and equipped with intelligent hardware running the latest software.
+With no additional cost to its clients, Cloudways provides DDoS prevention at its networking core.

 Intrusion Prevention Systems (IPS)